TebibuS/BBBdatagetsbetter/README.md

 This approach allows us to trust the matching process despite the noted discrepancies in address formatting, ensuring higher accuracy in our data integration tasks.

+## SOS Documentation

+### Introduction

+The code implements a procedure to benchmark company statistical information derived from an old dataset versus new data provided by the Secretary of State (SOS).
+By doing so, it aims to cross-check the factual data with the most current information to flag inconsistencies so the database only displays true and up-to-date business information.

+### Overview
+Functions:
+update_columns_sos_two(row: pd.Series) -> pd.Series:
+Purpose: Change data separately for each row to show if the business name, address, and zip code given are correct according to the Secretary of State.
+Inputs: Pandas Series encompasses the whole row of a dataframe, being the single-row series object.
+Returns: Completely filled rows on the Excel sheet showing the current status of data validation.

+update_sos_columns_one(row: pd.Series) -> pd.Series:
+Purpose: Examines and highlights the wrong details of business data by confronting each line with the SOS records and marking out the abnormalities.
+Inputs: A Pandas series that simulates the role of one single row in a dataframe.
+Returns: The modified section responding to different adjacent columns denotes the validation status.

+﻿add_sos_columns(data: pd.DataFrame) -> pd.DataFrame:
+Purpose: The dataframe initiates columns for holding data validation results and truth source identifiers.
+Inputs: A Pandas data frame of business information.
+Returns: The DataFrame has the new columns that are initialized to validate the data.

+add_update_columns(data: pd.DataFrame) -> pd.DataFrame:
+Purpose: Creates new dataframe columns that will be used for storing SOS data-related updates.
+Inputs: Pandas DataFrame with the business data.
+Returns: The DataFrame will consist of the allotted column(s) to store the updates.

+compare_dataframes_sos(historicalData: def joining_data(oldData: pd.DataFrame, newData: pd.DataFrame) -> pd.DataFrame:
+Purpose: Compares age-old business data against the new SOS data to clock changes and identify differences, if any.
+Inputs: Two pandas DataFrames, one containing historical business data (historicalData) and the other containing new SOS data (newData).
+Returns: A data frame that could be populated by new data from the SOS Execution and logging:
+The script sets the logging level to INFO,which is followed by comments mentioning the paths to historical data and new SOS data.
+It fetches the data, runs the comparison (calling the function), and saves the updated data to a new CSV file (returning and appending to the file).
+The log will be created by the script during task execution to identify any potential issues during the process.
+Usage:
+Change the paths SOS_DATA_PATH and BUSINESS_DATA_PATH to point to the database (actual file locations).
+Execute the script in an environment where installed packages such as Pandas, Numpy, and logging are present.
+Make sure the import modules (data_processing, normalizing) are available in the SOS directory and adjust the import paths according to your project directory structure.

 ## Identifying Duplicates Within a Dataset

 ### Introduction